Tudor Heritage Black Bay 79230: A Complete Guide of the In-house Black Bay

 The Black Bay 79230 has applied markers.
 For the Black version and the red version, these markers are made in 18K rose gold, but for the blue, the markers are not made in gold.

-Furthermore, the color of the luminous material is made slightly cream-colored on the red and black version, whereas the blue model has white luminous material.
+Furthermore, the color of the luminous material is made slightly cream-colored on the red and black versions, whereas the blue model has white luminous material.
 The gilt against the creamy indices looks quite good, and there’s probably a good reason why they didn’t use cream-colored luminous material on the blue version since it probably didn’t look as good.

-Cream/off white lume on watches is a ”controversial subject”.
+Cream/off-white lume on watches is a ”controversial subject”.
 Some people absolutely love the vintage feel it gives the watch, but at the same time, other people think it is wrong since it’s not real patina, but just fake patina.

-This iconic dial layout inspired by Tudor’s vintage Submariner watches is the following: a long triangle at 12, rectangles at three, six and nine, and large circles in between.
+This iconic dial layout inspired by Tudor’s vintage Submariner watches is the following: a long triangle at 12, rectangles at three, six, and nine, and large circles in between.
 Not only does this allow for great legibility, but it also makes for perfect proportions on the dial that makes it look extremely well-balanced.